 Quantitative Aptitude & Data Interpretation plays a crucial role in SNAP test.
-From 2019, QA section features 40 questions carrying a total of 45 marks.
-This includes 5 special questions of 2 marks each, while the other 35 questions carry 1 mark each.
+In 2021, QA-DI section will have 20 questions carrying a total of 20 marks.
 In this article, we will discuss the trends, patterns, commonly asked questions and the strategy to ace the Quantitative Aptitude and Data Interpretation section of the SNAP paper.

 This section is dominated by arithmetic-based questions.
-A majority of the questions, which have appeared in this paper over the previous years, have been from topics like percentage, Average, Time, Speed & Distance, Geometry & Mensuration, Profit & Loss etc. There are some questions on Probability, Logs, Trigonometry, Co-ordinate Geometry and Clocks and Calendars as well.
+A majority of the questions, which have appeared in this paper over the previous years, have been from topics like percentage, Average, Time, Speed & Distance, Geometry & Mensuration, Profit & Loss etc. There are also some questions on Probability, Logs, Trigonometry, Co-ordinate Geometry and Clocks and Calendars.

 The level of difficulty of questions in this section is usually easy to moderate.
-There are one or two Data Interpretation blocks in this section, and they are of easy to moderate difficulty level.
-The data blocks are usually on pie chart or tables.
-Questions asked in DI are direct, which can be solved by elimination of choices.
-There is no need for detailed calculations to answer the questions on data interpretation.
+There are one or two Data Interpretation blocks/sets in this section, and they are of easy to moderate difficulty level.
+These are usually on pie chart or tables and the related questions are direct and quite manageable with elimination technique.
+Remember that there is no need for detailed calculations to answer the questions on data interpretation.

 SNAP Previous Year Questions